-The Social Planning Council is grateful for the support of Anti-Racism BC and Resilience BC in creating this anti-racism video which celebrates three grass-roots initiatives in our community that bring awareness to the issue of racism and showcase personal responsibility and opportunities in allyship work.
+The Social Planning Council is grateful for the support of the Resilience BC Anti-Racism Network funded by the Province of British Columbia in creating this anti-racism video, which celebrates three grass-roots initiatives in our community that bring awareness to the issue of racism and showcase personal responsibility and opportunities in allyship work.

 Truth and Reconciliation Commission of Canada: 94 Calls to Action: